 Email Policy / Response Time: Clemson does not provide me with a phone; email is my preferred method of contact for university business.
 You can expect a response to your email inquiries within 36 hours, excluding weekends and university holidays.

-course are strictly for the use of students enrolled in this
+are strictly for the use of students enrolled in this course and

-course and for purposes associated with this course; they may
+for purposes associated with this course; they may not be

-not be retained or further disseminated.
-Clemson students,
+retained or further disseminated.
+Clemson students, faculty, and

-faculty, and staff are expected to comply fully with
+staff are expected to comply fully with institutional copyright

-institutional copyright policy as well as all other copyright
+policy as well as all other copyright laws.

-academic conduct means maintaining a safe learning environment
+conduct means maintaining a safe learning environment based on

-based on mutual respect and civility.
-All participants in
+mutual respect and civility.
+All participants in Clemson courses

-Clemson courses are expected to behave professionally by
+are expected to behave professionally by adhering to these

 Online communication that fails to meet these